pwaillette/SphinxMassAnswerSender/README.md

 6. Follow the instructions on the screen
 7. Enjoy!

-## To Do List 📝

-- [ ] Use AI to intelligently answer survey questions.

 ## Author 🧑‍💻

 This project is proudly developed by [Léa Gerard](https://github.com/Aikoo-Sama), aka Aikoo-Sama.